Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 # Terms, Concepts, and Technologies

-IRP Life cycle
+~ IRP Life cycle
-IRP Process
+~ IRP Process
-Known Environment
+~ Known Environment
-Unknown Environment
+~ Unknown Environment
-Partially Known Environment
+~ Partially Known Environment
-Cyber Kill Chain
+~ Cyber Kill Chain
-Pharming
+~ Pharming
-smishing
+~ smishing
-Vishing
+~ Vishing
-Pretexting
+~ Pretexting
-Static Code Analysis
+~ Static Code Analysis
-Risk Register
+~ Risk Register
-Dynamic Code Analysis
+~ Dynamic Code Analysis
-MITRE ATT&CK Framework
+~ MITRE ATT&CK Framework
-Diamond Model of Intrusion Analysis
+~ Diamond Model of Intrusion Analysis
-Normalization
+~ Normalization
-acquisition
+~ acquisition
-Heuristic-based
+~ VPN concentrator
+		- Dedicated device used for VPNs, popular with Larger organizations
+		- Includes all the services needed to create a VPN, including strong encryption and authentication techniques, and it supports many clients
+		- Typically placed in a screened subnet
+		- The firewall between the internet and the screened subnet would forward VPN traffic to the VPN concentrator ~ IEEE 802.1x
+		- Port-based authentication protocol.
+		- Requires users or devices to authenticate when they connect to a specific WAP or physical port
+		- Works for both physical, VPN connections and wireless networks ~ Heuristic-based
 		- Also known as *Anomaly based*, or trend based.
-		- Identifies issues by comparing it against a baseline Policy enforcement point
+		- Identifies issues by comparing it against a baseline ~ Policy enforcement point
 		-
-Policy administrator
+~ Policy administrator
 		- The policy administrator exists in the control plane, and it sends decisions to the policy enforcement point (PEP).
-BPDU Guard
+~ BPDU Guard
+~ Key escrow
-Integrity Measurements
+~ Integrity Measurements
-IV Attack
+~ IV Attack
+		- IV is a number used by encryption systems
+		- A wireless IV attack attempts to discover the pre-shared key after first discovering the IV
+		- Some encryption systems reuse the same IV, making it easier to discover.
+		- Attackers use packet injection techniques.
+AP responds with more packets, increasing the probability that it will reuse a key.
-Bluesnarfing
+~ Bluesnarfing
-Bluejacking
-Full tunnel VPN
+		- Refers to the unauthorized access to, or theft of information from, a bluetooth device.
+		- Attack can access information, such as email, contact lists, calendars, and text messages ~ Bluejacking
+		- Practice of sending unsolicited messages to nearby bluetooth devices.
+		- Messages are typically text but can also be images or sounds
+		- Relatively harmless but does cause some confusion when users start receiving messages.
+~ Bluebugging
+		- Similar to bluesnarfing
+		- In addition to gaining full access, the attacker installs a backdoor
+		- Attackers can also listen to phone calls, enable call forwarding, send messages, and more ~ Full tunnel VPN
-Split tunnel VPN
+~ Split tunnel VPN
-Site-to-site VPN
+~ Site-to-site VPN
+~ Attestation
+		- Formal process for reviewing user permissions.
+		- Managers formally review each user's permissions and certify that those permissions are necessary to carry out the user's job responsibilities
 ~ Remote Attestation
 ~ HoneyToken
 		- Fake record inserted into a database to detect data theft
 		- If you receive a message from an intentionally fake account that's never meant to be used, you know that your data was stolen
 ~WPA2
 		- Supports PSK
-~WPA3
+~SAE Mode (WPA3)
 		- Supports SAE
-		- SAE uses a passphrase but adds strong security defenses to the technology Active/active
+		- SAE uses a passphrase but adds strong security defenses to the technology
+		- Replaces PSK mode of WPA2
+~ Enhanced Open mode (WPA3)
+		- Replaces the insecure and unencrypted open mode of WPA2 with technology that uses strong encryption to protect the communications of unauthenticated users.
+		- *Allows you to easily run a secure guest network* ~ Enterprise mode  (WPA3)
+		- Just like enterprise mode in WPA2, uses a RADIUS server to authenticate a user ~ Active/active
-Active/Passive
+~ Active/Passive
-Persistence
+~ Persistence

 # Acronyms

-DRP
+~ DRP
-ISA
+~ ISA
-Air gapping - Network of devices that are separated from the internet and LANs.
+~ Air gapping - Network of devices that are separated from the internet and LANs.
 No physical or wireless connection to other networks
-IPsec
+~ IPsec
-VPC endpoint?
+~ VPC endpoint?
-VPC - Virtual Private Cloud    (VPC Endpoint, peering, gateway transit Internet gateway) SED - Self encrypting drive
+~ VPC - Virtual Private Cloud    (VPC Endpoint, peering, gateway transit Internet gateway) ~ SED - Self encrypting drive
-PBKDF2 - key stretching
+~ PBKDF2 - key stretching
-COOP - Continuity of Operations
+~ COOP - Continuity of Operations
-IoC - Indicators of Compromise
+~ IoC - Indicators of Compromise
-MOA - Memorandum of Agreement
+~ MOA - Memorandum of Agreement
-ISA - Interconnection Security Agreement
+~ ISA - Interconnection Security Agreement
-MSA - Measurement System Analysis
+~ MSA - Measurement System Analysis
-DPO - Ensure data privacy regulation compliance Custodian/steward - responsible for managing data in alignment with data owner **big distinction between the data owner and the custodian**
+~ DPO - Ensure data privacy regulation compliance
+~ Custodian/steward - responsible for managing data in alignment with data owner **big distinction between the data owner and the custodian**
-Data Processor - Handles data in accordance with privacy guidelines Data Controller - Ensures data complies with applicable regulations PHI (Protected Health Information)
+~ Data Processor - Handles data in accordance with privacy guidelines ~ Data Controller - Ensures data complies with applicable regulations ~ PHI (Protected Health Information)
-RPO
+~ RPO
-RTO
+~ RTO
-MTBF
+~ MTBF
-MTTF
+~ MTTF
-MTTR
+~ MTTR

 ~ auth.log
 ~ aggregating